timurrrr/ft86/performance_driving/track_day_prep.md

   * I personally use Motul Gear Competition 75w-140.
 * Data logging
   * Get a 10+ Hz GPS module and record your driving with RaceChrono.
     * This will give you a lot of insight into your driving over time, and more experienced people will be able to give you advice even without riding in your car.
-  * RaceBox Mini is a great GPS.
+    * RaceBox Mini is a great 25 Hz GPS with very good accuracy.
   * For gen1 cars, OBDLink MX+ can log the accelerator and brake pedals, steering angle, RPM, wheel speed, oil and coolant temperatures.
   * For gen2 cars, you will also need something like an Ansix ASC harness to be able to get the same information using an OBDLink MX+.
+  * Android only: you may be able to save some money by using OBDLink LX.
+Bear in mind that OBDLink LX will not work with iOS!

 ## At the track